hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Neither in bills does he his name display,
 >
-> But takes a cheaper way t' announce his ball,
+> But takes a cheaper way to announce his ball,
 >
-> Like dr. Eady, chalks it on the wall;
+> Like Dr. Eady, chalks it on the wall;
 >
 > His only trouble is a lengthy walk,
 >
-> And his expence one pennyworth of chalk.
+> And his expense one pennyworth of chalk.
 >
 > Bel.
 This he admits; but says, that meaner things
 >